makalah-app/makalah-agent/knowledge-base/10-backend-architecture-agent-makalah.md

     *   Sub-agent writes its output (e.g., topic options, reference list, drafted section, analysis report) back to ADK `session.state`.
     *   Sub-agent signals completion to `Orchestrator_Agent`.
 7.  **Data Persistence:** Throughout Step 5 & 6, `Orchestrator_Agent` and sub-agents read from/write to Data Persistence Layer (PostgreSQL for structured data, Redis for cache, GCS for files) via FastAPI or directly through ADK's storage integrations.
 8.  **Error Handling & Logging:** Errors detected at any layer (sub-agent, tool, FastAPI) are propagated to `Orchestrator_Agent`. `Orchestrator_Agent` logs the error and initiates fallback (potentially involving user interaction via FastAPI).
-All key interactions and errors are logged to Google Cloud Logging.
+All key interactions and errors are logged to Render's logging system.
 9.  **Response Generation (`Orchestrator_Agent`):** `Orchestrator_Agent` assembles the final response (e.g., complete paper, analysis report) or specific dialogue turn.
 10. **Response to Backend API:** `Orchestrator_Agent` returns the response to the Backend API Gateway.
 11. **Backend API to Client:** FastAPI formats the response and sends it back to the Client Interface.